-Available-for-sale financial assets
+Long-term financial assets

-Available-for-sale financial assets are recorded at cost, less any impairment, if any.
+Long-term financial assets are recorded at cost, less any impairment, if any.

 Trade and other receivables

 Trade and other receivables are stated at their nominal value less allowance for impairment that is based on the management's best estimate of the collectability of such amounts.
 Provisions for impairment of the receivables are formed in case there is objective evidence that the Company will not be able to collect its receivables in full under contractually agreed terms.
 Significant financial difficulties of customers, probability that the customer will enter liquidation proceedings or will not be able to settle its dues in a timely manner are all indications of the impairment in such receivables.